6 Financial statements: A first look

 1. It’s not a data frame in memory in R. This means that we don’t need to download all of the data and load it into R.

 2. It’s not a data frame in memory in the database (in this case, the remote WRDS PostgreSQL server).
-This means that we didn’t load the full data set into memory even onto the remote computer.
+This means that we don’t load the full data set into memory even onto the remote computer.

 3. Notwithstanding the previous two points, company behaves in many important ways just like a data frame.